nhsconnect/FHIR-NRLS-API/pages/architecture/pointer_overview.md

 - to allowing the them to determine which information could be useful
 - to tell the them how they can retrieve the information

-The content of the pointer is intended to be light weight and high level, giving enough information to indicate to the consumer the type of information they can retrieve and some contextual information, such as the care setting the information is being shared from, so that the consumer can filter down the returned pointer to a smaller set which they can retrieve.
-The pointer model aims to keep complexity low, as including too much detail within a pointer would put a significant maintenance burden on the provider and make consumption of pointers more difficult for consumers.
+The content of the pointer is intended to be light weight and high level, giving enough information to indicate to the consumer the type of information they can retrieve and some contextual information, such as the care setting the information is being shared from.
+This enables a consumer system or user to apply filtering to find relevant pointers.

+The pointer model is intentionally lean.
+Including complex detail within a pointer would put a significant maintenance burden on the provider and risks making consumption of pointers more difficult for consumers.

 The following table shows the data items that can be carried within a pointer: